-The Reed-Stitely House is situated on the west side of Catoctin Furnace Road approximately three miles south of Thurmont, in the southern part of the historic village.
+The Hoke House is situated on the west side of Catoctin Furnace Road approximately three miles south of Thurmont, in the middle of the historic village.
 The village, consisting of the remaining buildings of the historic Catoctin Furnace complex, is strung along the former Frederick-Emmitsburg Turnpike.
 U.S. Highway 15, a divided four-lane highway, lies several hundred feet to the west.
 Beyond it is the green mass of Bobs Hill, a footing of Catoctin Mountain.
 Much of the land to the west and north is part of Cunningham Falls State Park, which includes the historic furnace complex.
 Little Hunting Creek, a stream that once powered Catoctin's first furnaces, lies east of the property.
 All the significant buildings of the village are within proximity to the house.

-The rectangular, approximately 1.28-acre (55756.8 square feet) lot holding the Reed-Stitely House is mainly level but rises to the west as it reaches the old Trolley right of way.
-Bounding the property to the north is a ca. 1820 log dwelling.
-A dwelling to the distant south is a mid 20th century dwelling.
-The Reed-Stitely House sits approximately 17' distant from the road.
-The property is minimally landscaped with a wooden one-story garage to the north (ca. 1925-1940).
-The remains of a spring are extant to the south of the dwelling.
+The rectangular, approximately 0.279-acre (9,583 square feet) lot holding the Hoke House is mainly level but rises to the west as it reaches the old Trolley right of way.
+Bounding the property to the north is a mid-20th century structure.
+The dwelling to the south is a ca. 1820 log dwelling.
+The Hoke House sits approximately 17' distant from the road, separated only by a chain link fence.
+The property is minimally landscaped with a parking area to the south.

-The roughly 1,181-square-foot house, as with most of the dwellings in the village, is oriented on a north-south axis and faces directly onto the road.
+The roughly 1,144-square-foot house, as with most of the dwellings in the village, is oriented on a north-south axis and faces directly onto the road.
 A steeply pitched side-gabled roof shelters the rectangular structure.
-It is sheathed with a metal roof.
+It is sheathed with a modern asphalt shingle roof.
 The roof is terminated with fascia at the north and south sides.
 A modern poured concrete porch has been added to the front elevation.
-The roughhewn log structure has been sided with wooden clapboards.
+The roughhewn log structure has been sided with white aluminum siding.